tradecloud/tradecloud-docs-api-v2/order/supplier/receive/README.md

 * `scheduledDelivery`: the current aggregated delivery line with logistics info, see [Simple Delivery Schedule](#simple-delivery-schedule) below.

 {% hint style="warning" %}
-`scheduledDelivery` includes any open supplier or buyer request, there is no separate `scheduledDeliveryIncludingRequests` variant available.
+The `scheduledDelivery` field includes any open supplier or buyer request, there is no separate `scheduledDeliveryIncludingRequests` variant available.
 {% endhint %}

 ### Status